Get on the Listserv for 2023 Date Announcements!

 Where does the money that's raised by the event go?

-It typically cost around $10-$15K to run this event.
-Funds go toward renting tents and porta potties, catering, and to compensate our host farm for their preparation efforts.
-The BIPOC travel stipend fund costs at least $8000.
-We find the money to run the QFC in part from people's registrations, but also through sponsorships from organizations that want to support our community.
-Money to support travel for BIPOC attendees is raised in a grassroots way - through calendar sales, individual donations through our website, raffles of art and other things, and more!
-If you'd like to donate to the fund you can do so here!
+Funds go toward renting tents and porta potties, catering, host farms, and BIPOC travel stipends.
+We locate the money to run the QFC primarily through sponsorships from organizations that want to support our community.
+If you'd like to donate to our events you can do so here!

 Do you accommodate dietary restrictions?